 There will likely be plenty of times when you don’t feel like sitting down at your computer to learn during the weekend or after a long day at work.
 Those days, remind yourself of the end goal and what you can achieve if you persevere.
 For example, when you’re lacking motivation after a bad day in the office and struggling to find the motivation to learn, remember that once you master those in-demand coding skills, you can leave that job behind.

 4. The frustration

-The final challenge is one that anyone who has touched code can relate to; periods of extreme frustation.
+The final challenge is one that anyone who has touched code can relate to; periods of extreme frustration.
 Whether it’s a hidden error in your code, a new concept you’re trying to learn, or another issue you’ve encountered, the frustration can be overwhelming.
 When that happens, you may feel like you want to quit.
 As Jeffrey describes it, “I thought about quitting.
 I threw things and once even kicked a hole through my wall.
 I cried.
 I started at the same lines of code for hours before I realized I was missing a semicolon, or forgot to close a div.
 I can’t count how many times I did that.”
-In reality, you’ll have to confront these frustrations through your career as a developer, BUT everytime you persevere and problem-solve, you’ll learn something new which can help you to avoid similar frustations in the future.
+In reality, you’ll have to confront these frustrations through your career as a developer, BUT everytime you persevere, debug, and problem-solve, you’ll learn something new which can help you to avoid similar frustrations in the future.
 (There’s also the added bonus of the immense satisfaction when you overcome a frustrating challenge!)

 These are just a few of the challenges of learning to code.
 Now we’d really like to hear about your experience.
 What challenges have you faced?
 How did you overcome them?